Strubbl/podcoff/README.md

 It is inspired by [the famous greg](https://github.com/manolomartinez/greg) application, which is not actively maintained anymore.

 It is not intended to have a GUI.
 A graphical cli interface would be okay.

+Currently wget is needed for default download of podcasts.
+There is no internal, OS-independent download method yet.